moderndatacompany/dataos.info/docs/primitives/Policy/Rules for AND OR Logic.md

     allow: true
 ```

+## Rule 2

-> 🗣 **Rule 2:** Predicates are the string array of actions that the policy will apply to.
+Predicates are the string array of actions that the policy will apply to.
 Predicates are ‘OR’ relationships only since the PEP is authorizing one action at a time.

-**Example**
+### Example

-In this example policy, a predicate MUST be `read` **OR** `write` from the PEP to qualify for this policy to apply.
+In this example policy, a predicate MUST be `read` OR `write` from the PEP to qualify for this policy to apply.

 ```yaml
 version: v1